BernardoGiordano/Checkpoint/README.md

 Checkpoint for 3DS natively supports 3DS and DS cartridges, digital standard titles and demo titles.
 It also automatically checks and filters homebrew titles which may not have a save archive to backup or restore, which is done without an external title list and filters.
 For this reason, Checkpoint doesn't need constant user maintenance to retain full functionality.

 Checkpoint for Switch natively supports NAND saves for the titles you have played.
-Title informations are loaded automatically.
+Title information are loaded automatically.

 ## Working path